slonopot/msx-html5xs/README.md

 That's a mod of the original HTML5X player that allows to replace subtitles with a custom element that accepts generic styles.
 The plugin allows to change margin, background, font and size of the subtitles.

 This plugin was tested with a generic MP4 file with supplied VTT subtitles.
-It can play HLS in Safari and on an Xbox.
+It can play HLS in Safari (works) and on an Xbox (poor performance).

 # Usage